-- The MTFS indication of what financial resources will be available to the Force and OPCC. - The Police and Crime Plan. - Policy requirements approved by the PCC as part of the policy framework. - The risk management policy ensuring that risk appraisals are embedded throughout the forecast. - Requirements relating to collaboration budgets.
+- The Police and Crime Plan. - Policy requirements approved by the PCC as part of the policy framework. - The risk management policy ensuring that risk appraisals are embedded throughout the forecast. - Public and Partner consultation

-The Plan should set out:
+The MTFP should set out:

-- the forecast

-- unavoidable future commitments

-- initiatives already underway

-- spending patterns and pressures revealed through the budget monitoring process

-- efficiency and savings requirements

-- proposed service developments and plans

-- revenue consequences of capital spending proposals

-- public and partner consultation

-- 6. The PCC shall prepare at least a four year forecast of potential resources, including options for transfers to and from general balances and earmarked reserves and use of provisions, based upon an interpretation of government funding assumptions and all other available information.
-This will include potential implications for local taxation.

-- 7. A gap may be identified between available resources and required resources.
-Requirements should be prioritised carefully by the PCC and CC to enable best informed judgements as to future funding levels and planning the use of resources.

-- 8. The PCC and CC shall integrate financial and budget plans into service planning so that such plans can be supported by financial and non-financial performance measures.
+- the forecast - unavoidable future commitments - initiatives already underway - spending patterns and pressures revealed through the budget monitoring process - efficiency and savings requirements - proposed service developments and plans - revenue consequences of capital spending proposals - Requirements relating to collaboration budgets - 6.
+The PCC shall prepare at least a four-year forecast of potential resources, including options for transfers to and from general balances and earmarked reserves and use of provisions, based upon an interpretation of government funding assumptions and all other available information.
+This will include potential implications for local taxation. - 7.
+A gap may be identified between available resources and required resources.
+Requirements should be prioritised carefully by the PCC and CC to enable best informed judgements as to future funding levels and planning the use of resources. - 8.
+The PCC and CC shall integrate financial and budget plans into service planning so that such plans can be supported by financial and non-financial performance measures.